 To discuss this in a logical and scientific manner, it can’t be a discussion of comparing Apples and Oranges.

-Most of the critic comes from the medical and scientific community, and understanding and trying to enforce their medical system as the basis of testing Natural Therapies.
+Most of the critic comes from the medical and scientific community, trying to enforce their medical system as the basis of evaluating Natural Therapies.

-For this discussion, I will only use the modality of Naturopathy as an example; even so Naturopaths use many different treatment modalities, or I may use sometime the term “Complementary Therapy”, which obviously is even more vague than Naturopathy, but makes sense in the way it "complements" the medical system.
-We got the terminology, we just need the medical system to accept it :-)
+For this discussion, I will only use the modality of Naturopathy, or I may use sometimes the term “Complementary Therapy”, which makes sense in the way it is "complementing" the medical system.

-A Naturopath often is described as a Natural Therapist "GP", with other words; a Naturopath is not a "specialist" for a specific body system or disease.
+A Naturopath often is described as a Natural Therapist "GP", with other words; a Naturopath is not a "specialist" for a specific body system.

-Both systems are dedicated to Health, but each system comes from a different view point with different underlying philosophies.
+Both systems are dedicated to Health, but each system comes from a different direction, with a different perspective, with different underlying philosophies.

 A Naturopath is not diagnosing a disease state!